Co-Occurring Disorders and Addiction Treatment: What the Research Shows

 Does treating mental health improve sobriety outcomes?

-How long does relapse risk remain?
+How long does relapse risk remain elevated?

 What is integrated treatment?

-Itโ€™s a holistic approach where mental health and addiction are treated together, rather than separately.
+Integrated treatment is a holistic approach where mental health and addiction are addressed together through a coordinated care plan rather than treated separately by different providers.

 Why is aftercare important?